Hoanganhvu123/ShoppingGPT/README.md

 - `brand`: The brand that manufactures or sells the product (string)
 - `gender`: The target gender for the product (e.g., male, female, unisex) (string)
 - `stock_quantity`: The quantity of the product available in stock (integer)
-- `price`: The price of the product, which can be a string or numeric value (string or numeric)
+- `price`: The price of the product (numeric)
+- `embedding`: Vector representation of the product for semantic search (array of floats)

 ## Installation 🛠️